sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2024 June 23rd DnD Session.md

 found 50 gold per a party member

-Wand of armor of Agithis - 5th level spell - how much damage it blocks Cloak of displacement - automatically dodge on turn ring of protection -
+Wand of Armor of Agithis - 5th level spell - how much damage it blocks Cloak of displacement - automatically dodge on turn ring of protection -
 Clay pot - remember seeing half eleven father carried with him at all times, molten bronze skin Plate.
 Armor - 18 AC, does not give disadvantage with stealth checks.
 Resistance to Fire.